MetPX/sarracenia/doc/design/Outline.rst

      *It is not enough for justice to be done.
 Justice must be seen to be done.*

      It is not enough for data to be delivered.
 That delivery must be logged, and that log must be returned to the source.
+While we want to supply enough information to data sources, we do not want to drown the network in meta data.
+The local component logs will have much more information, The log messages traverse the network to the source are ´final dispositions´ whenever an operation is either completed or finally abandoned.

   5. This is a data distribution tool, not a file tree replicator.